deepakgouda/nerdynet/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a Master's student at Georgia Tech specializing in Machine Learning.
 I am interested in applying machine learning techniques to study internet data and make it a more secure, robust place.
-Currently, I work on the impact of RPKI on BGP behavior under the guidance of [Dr. Cecilia Testart](https://www.cc.gatech.edu/people/cecilia-testart).
+I am advised by [Dr. Cecilia Testart](https://www.cc.gatech.edu/people/cecilia-testart) and [Dr. Alberto Dainotti](https://faculty.cc.gatech.edu/~adainotti6/).
+I also collaborate with researchers from [Internet Initiative of Japan](https://www.iijlab.net).

 I have worked as a quantitative researcher in algo-trading domain where I worked on statistical modelling of financial data and developed low latency trading systems.